celesrenata/pfsense-ultimate-config/README.md

 13. Reset the networking on your target device

 ## Dial-in VPN Support
-* I will setup an IPSEC tunnel for mobile login, however you can just as easily do it with **OpenVPN** as there is an export package available called **openvpn-client-export** to allow devices using OpenVPN to dial in without the fuss.
+* I will set up an IPSEC tunnel for mobile login, however you can just as easily do it with **OpenVPN** as there is an export package available called **openvpn-client-export** to allow devices using OpenVPN to dial in without the fuss.
 1. From the Debian virtual machine
 2. Navigate to: **http://182.168.5.1** and login
 3. Navigate to: **System > Users**